 (hotel with breakfast, meals, activities and local transportation included)

-Makespain.com helps you plan the perfect Málaga trip.
+Makespain.com helps you plan the perfect trip to the city of Malaga.
 Our expert guides have compiled the best of the best restaurants, museums, attractions, etc. We do not sell travel, we simply provide the best advice you will find on Spain.

 Málaga is a modern and vibrant city, located o Spain´s famous Costa del Sol.
 Málaga is world renowned for as a party city but it has so much more to offer, definetly one of the best places to vacation in Spain.